 - Revolutionary Left Radio – An exploration of “political philosophy, history, science, religion, culture, art, and struggle through a socialist lens.”

-- Rumble with Michael Moore #13 Rumble is one of the editor’s favorite independent progressive news podcasts.
-Whether he’s interviewing a guest, or broadcasting solo, Michael Moore always exudes that signature confidential tone.
+- Rumble with Michael Moore – One of the editor’s favorite independent progressive news podcasts.
+Whether he’s interviewing a guest, or broadcasting solo, Moore exudes his signature confidential tone.
+He speaks to important guests about important current events.

 - Season of the Bitch – A “podcast hosted and produced by a coven of leftist feminists….
 [Covering] topics from marxist feminism, to the occupation of Palestine, to advice on dating and sex lives and astrology.”